oat-sa/taohub-articles/forge/QTI/tao-pci-and-pic.md

             }
         };

-        //since we assume we are in a tao context, there is no use to expose the a global object for lib registration
+        //since we assume we are in a TAO context, there is no use to expose the a global object for lib registration
         //all libs should be declared here
         return likertScaleInteractionCreator;
     });